labjacquemont/MIND-GENESPARALLELCNV/README.md

 ![alt text](images/InstallRepo.png)

-Before running the pipeline, one need to compute the pfb file required by PennCNV.
+Before running the pipeline, one need to assure to compute the pfb file required by PennCNV.
 To do so, the user should shuffle a list of at leat 300 samples from the project cohort and compute the population B allele frequency using the provided PennCNV plugins.